Montessori Foundation at Chesterfield Day School

-Chesterfield Day School's early childhood and lower elementary program is an academically challenging environment that promotes a love of learning and fosters concentration, initiative, respect, and independence.
+Chesterfield Day School's early childhood and lower elementary private school in St. Louis is an academically challenging environment that promotes a love of learning and fosters concentration, initiative, respect, and independence.

-In the CDS Montessori classroom, students explore six core areas: math, language, cultural studies, science, practical life, and sensorial.
+In the CDS Montessori classroom, students explore six core areas: Mathematics, Language, Cultural Studies, Science, Practical Life, and Sensorial.

 The social studies curriculum in the Montessori years focuses on the study of continents, countries and cultures of the world.
 Through this exploration, students are introduced to important geographical concepts, and develop a respect for diversity among people, responsibility for self and the environment, and cooperation with others.
 A primary goal of the curriculum is to help students integrate skills and knowledge into a framework for participating as active, responsible citizens in a broader world, whether in their play group, their school, their community, or beyond.

 Science subject matter is interwoven with cultural studies within the Montessori curriculum.
 Students explore biological science through various outdoor activities, including studying plant structure, growth and life cycle, observing weather patterns, and investigating animal life in and around the School grounds.
 Experiments that help students establish an understanding of science concepts are conducted within the classroom.
 Through experiential learning, students study gravity, density, magnetism and other phenomenon which serve as the foundation of many complex theories.